 13) DIY where it’s safe

 Painting, simple caulking, dryer-vent cleaning, and swapping shut-off valves (if you’re comfortable) are good DIYs.
-Leave gas, main electrical, structural and roofing to pros.
+Entrust gas, main electrical, structural, and roofing work to professionals.

 14) Use a maintenance calendar